kerberos-io/agent/README.md

 - [Terraform](https://github.com/kerberos-io/agent/tree/master/deployments#5-terraform)
 - [Salt](https://github.com/kerberos-io/agent/tree/master/deployments#6-salt)

 By default your Kerberos Agents will store all its configuration and recordings inside the container.
-To help you automate and have consistent data governance, you can attach volumes to configure and persist data of your Kerberos Agent, and/or configure the Kerberos Agent through environment variables.
+To help you automate and have a more consistent data governance, you can attach volumes to configure and persist data of your Kerberos Agents, and/or configure each Kerberos Agent through environment variables.

-To overcome this you be interesting to store both configuration and your recordings outside the container, on your local disk.
-This helps persisting your storage even after you decide to wipe out your Kerberos agent.

 ## Configure and persist with volume mounts